liberapay/liberapay.com/README.md

 Local Database Setup
 --------------------

-For best development experience you need a local installation of [Postgres](http://www.postgresql.org/download/).
+For the best development experience, you need a local installation of [Postgres](http://www.postgresql.org/download/).
 The best version of Postgres to use is 9.3.2, because that's what we're using in production at Heroku.
 You need at least 9.2, because we depend on being able to